hakile/FinalGame23/README.md

 Selectable Requirements <br>

-Advanced visual assets: The background of our game is a video.
+Advanced visual assets: Video intro of logo at the start of the game.
-Procedural graphics: The building lights on the menu screen.
+Procedural graphics: There is a shader over the gameplay.